SS&C Technologies

 SS&C Technologies Holdings, Inc. (known as SS&C) is an American multinational holding company headquartered in Windsor, Connecticut, that sells software and software as a service to the financial services industry.
 The company has offices in the Americas, Europe, Asia, Africa and Australia.

-Through its numerous acquired subsidiaries, such as Advent Software, Varden Technologies, Eze Software, and Primatics Financial, SS&C specializes in specific fintech markets, such as fund administration, wealth management accounting, and insurance and pension funds.
+Through its numerous acquired subsidiaries, such as Advent Software, Varden Technologies, Eze Software, Intralinks, and Primatics Financial, SS&C specializes in specific fintech markets, such as fund administration, wealth management accounting, and insurance and pension funds.
 In 2020 SS&C Technologies reported in their balance sheet over $1.69 trillion in Assets Under Custody (AUC).

 History

 SS&C was founded by William C. Stone in 1986.
 The company went through an initial public offering process for the first time in 1996.
-It was taken private in a leveraged buy-out in 2005 with Sunshine Acquisition Corp., affiliated with The Carlyle Group.
+It was taken private in a leveraged buyout in 2005 with Sunshine Acquisition Corp., affiliated with The Carlyle Group.
 And after some years as a private company, SS&C was taken public again in a second IPO in 2010 through a listing on Nasdaq under the symbol SSNC.

 In 2021, Mammoth Scientific selected SS&C as the administrator and technology partner for its $100 million venture capital fund.
 The fund is for health science and technology companies.
-In October, Gordian Capital started using the company’s Eze Investment Suite for its trading, portfolio, and risk management services in Singapore and Japan.
+In October, Gordian Capital started using the company's Eze Investment Suite for its trading, portfolio, and risk management services in Singapore and Japan.

-In May 2022, Liontrust Asset Management extended its mandate with SS&C. The company uses SS&C’s products to manage the majority of its £38.5 billion in assets.
+In May 2022, Liontrust Asset Management extended its mandate with SS&C. The company uses SS&C's products to manage the majority of its £38.5 billion in assets.

 In June, SS&C released a new asset allocator platform for institutional investors.
 It was powered by FundHub and provided fund data aggregation and analysis, holdings look-through, document management, ABOR and IBOR reporting, performance management, liquidity planning, and exposure analysis.

 Acquisitions

 SS&C Technologies acquired a variety of companies to bring products and talent into the company.
 Since 1995, it has acquired more than 50 companies.

-SS&C's largest acquisition to that date was the acquisition of Advent Software (estimated $2.7 billion) which was a competitor in the financial services industry.
-SS&C gained a big provider of software used by 4,300 investment fund managers, including hedge funds and family offices.

-On August 18, 2015, it was announced that SS&C would acquire Citigroups (NYSE: C) Alternative Investor Services business.
-This included Hedge Fund services and Private Equity Fund services, for $425 million.

-In 2016, SS&C acquired Conifer Financial Services, for an aggregate purchase of $88.5 million.
-It was agreed that the senior management of Conifer will continue to lead the business.

-In 2018, SS&C completed its largest acquisition to date, of DST Systems for $5.4 billion.
-The company also moved its New York City office to 4 Times Square, and expanded the office in 2019.